top of page

 Q: Do I qualify?

-A : To become a Board Member, you need to be a patient or the parent/guardian of a patient at Amoskeag Health who has had a visit within the last two years.
+A : To become a Board Member, you need the desire to help your community!
+You must live or work in Manchester.
+We love if you are a patient, or the parent or guardian of a patient at Amoskeag Health, who has had a visit within the last two years.
 You must be at least 18 years old.
 You cannot be related to anyone on staff.
 You must keep all the information from the meetings confidential.
 If you meet these criteria, we will meet with you for an interview, and if it seems like a good match, we will recommend your nomination to our Board for a vote.

 5